Waerumuthoga/jijali/README.md

-# Jijali - Mental Health Web Applicatio
+# Jijali - Mental Health Web Application
 ---
 ## Project Overview
 *Jijali* is a mental health web application designed to help users manage their mental well-being through journaling, mood tracking, and graphical analysis.
 The app provides a platform where users can log their daily emotions, reflect on triggers, and monitor their mental health journey.